-5.1.2.1.
+- 5.1.2.1.
 To encourage a 20-year supply of land is designated to accommodate the forecast of 266,100 jobs as contained in the York Region Official Plan.
-Such lands include Employment Areas and Intensification Areas, as identified on Schedule 1.
+Such lands include Employment Areas and Intensification Areas, as identified on Schedule 1. - 5.1.2.2.

-- 5.1.2.2.
 To direct economic activities in a manner that supports the Growth Management Strategy set out in Chapter 2 of this plan.
-Specifically, industrial, manufacturing, warehousing and, where appropriate, limited office uses should be directed to Employment Areas.
+Specifically, industrial, manufacturing, warehousing and, where appropriate, targetedlimited office uses should be directed to Employment Areas.
 Other economic activities, including retail activities and major offices should be directed to Intensification Areas, where they can be better served by transit and help create vibrant mixed-use centres and corridors. - 5.1.2.3.
-To support the long-term flexibility, vitality and competitiveness of Employment Areas by: - maintaining Employment Areas as large and cohesive areas for industrial, manufacturing, warehousing and, where appropriate limited office uses; - requiring that sensitive land-uses outside of Employment Areas, as defined by the Ministry of Environment Guidelines for Land-Use Compatibility, are designed and located so as not to create adverse impacts on businesses within Employment Areas and that such compatibility, including any required mitigation, be addressed in an Employment Area Compatibility Assessment report; - c. limiting retail uses within Employment Areas for the purposes of serving businesses and employees in the Employment Area and not for the purpose of serving the general population of Vaughan; - d. supporting a broad mix of lot sizes that support a diversity of employment opportunities related to the primary function of Employment Areas to support industrial, manufacturing, warehousing and some office uses; - e. facilitating efficient goods movement systems, in accordance with the policies in Section 4.4 of this Plan; - f. encouraging and supporting the remediation and reuse of contaminated lands and brownfield sites in Employment Areas, in accordance with the policies of Section 3.7.3 of this Plan and, - g. supporting the reuse and/or repurposing of older industrial buildings an/or Employment Areas for cleaner and more affordable employment uses.
+To support the long-term flexibility, vitality and competitiveness of Employment Areas by:

+- maintaining Employment Areas as large and cohesive areas for industrial, manufacturing, warehousing and, where appropriate targetedlimited office uses; - b. requiring that sensitive land-uses outside of Employment Areas, as defined by the Ministry of Environment Guidelines for Land-Use Compatibility, are designed and located so as not to create adverse impacts on businesses within Employment Areas and that such compatibility, including any required mitigation, be addressed in an Employment Area Compatibility Assessment report; - c. limiting retail uses within Employment Areas to ancillary retail uses primarily for the purposes of serving businesses and employees in the Employment Areas while recognizing the role of Intensification Areas within Employment Areas in providing such services and not for the purpose of serving the general population of Vaughan in greater concentrations and at higher densities; - d. supporting a broad mix of lot sizes that support a diversity of employment opportunities related to the primary function of Employment Areas to support industrial, manufacturing, warehousing and some office uses; - e. facilitating efficient goods movement systems, in accordance with the policies in Section 4.4 of this Plan; - f. encouraging and supporting the remediation and reuse of contaminated lands and brownfield sites in Employment Areas, in accordance with the policies of Sectionsubsection 3.7.3 of this Plan; and - g. supporting the reuse and/or repurposing of older industrial buildings and/or Employment Areas for cleaner and more affordable employment uses.